claude-yun2000/Melbourne-temperature/README.md

-# Melbourne-temperature
-A time series analysis of Melbourne temperature
+# An time series analysis of Melbourne daily temperature

+There are two files:
+A report in PDF format
+A R markdown file containing the R codes